tomrussobuilds/orchard-ml/README.md

-**97.31% Test Accuracy • 0.9704 Macro F1 • Single pretrained ResNet-18 • 28×28 images**
+**97.19% Test Accuracy • 0.9693 Macro F1 • Single pretrained ResNet-18 • 28×28 images**

 This repository provides a highly reproducible training pipeline for the BloodMNIST (from MedMNIST v2) using an adapted pretrained ResNet-18 architecture.
 The goal is to demonstrate solid performance using a minimal configuration that adheres to modern PyTorch best practices.

-The results reflect the latest successful training run (post-refactoring).
+The results reflect the latest successful training run (early stopping at epoch 44).

 ### Confusion Matrix
 <img src="figures/confusion_matrix_resnet18.png" width="400">